rob-netzke/hashbrowns-desktop/README.md

 # hashbrowns-desktop
-cryptographic string hashing for desktop
+cryptographic hashing of text data for desktop

 build from source: